 - 2 whole ripe bananas, mashed

 - 1/2 cup sugar

 - 1/3 cup butter, room temperature

 - 1 teaspoon cinnamon

-- Using a large mixing bowl and a hand mixer, blend together the butter and sugar.
+- Add the butter and sugar to a large mixing bowl and using a hand mixer, blend together the butter and sugar.

-- Once blended, add egg, vanilla, and bananas; mix together well.
+- Once blended, add the egg, vanilla, and bananas; mix together well.

 - Gently fold in the white chocolate, and then fold in the raspberries.

-- Line a muffin tin with paper or silicone liners and scoop equal amounts of the batter into the paper cups.
-Do not fill more than ¾ full.
+- Scoop equal amounts of the batter into muffin tin holes.
+Do not fill more than 3/4 full.